Hellcome/wallhaven-scripts/README.md

 <h1>Wallrandom</h1>

-Save random pictures and set to wallpaper from wallhaven.cc. this script has a function auto change, use -t time ins sec.
+Save random pictures and set to wallpaper from wallhaven.cc.
+This script has a function auto change, use -t time ins sec.

 <h1>Savethis</h1>

 if you liked the picture you can save it using ./savethis